parthagarwal0811/sih-algorithmassassins/README.md

 The workflow is simple:

--The user places the device near the skin area.
+- The user places the device near the skin area.

--The camera and sensors capture data.
+- The camera and sensors capture data.

--Data is processed locally or sent for deeper cloud analysis.
+- Data is processed locally or sent for deeper cloud analysis.

--The device provides a risk alert and recommendation (e.g., “Consult a dermatologist”).
+- The device provides a risk alert and recommendation (e.g., “Consult a dermatologist”).

 ## Impact and Vision